Yushikuni/Library/README.md

     - Update existing record
     - Print All records
     - Login information
     - Show All User record READ ONLY
+    - Make it read and write to file(s)
 2. Test it for all!!
 3. Add to portfolio